lindenb/jvarkit/docs/SamJavascript.md

 ## Description

-Filters a BAM using javascript ( java nashorn engine  ).
+Filters a BAM using a javascript expression ( java nashorn engine  ).

 ## Keywords